 The services provided by a Local Authority under this section may include providing accommodation, giving assistance in kind, or in exceptional circumstances cash.

-What are the types of services provided by the local authority under section 17 to children in need?
+What types of services are provided by the Local Authority under section 17 to children in need?

-- The person who has been caring for him is prevented (whether or not permanently and for whatever reason) from providing him with suitable accommodation or care
+- the person who has been caring for the child is prevented (whether or not permanently and for whatever reason) from providing them with suitable accommodation or care;

-- He is over 16 and his Local Authority considers his welfare is likely to be seriously prejudiced without accommodation.
+- the child is over 16 and the Local Authority considers their welfare is likely to be seriously prejudiced without accommodation.